veeresht/CommPy/doc/commpydoc.rst

 CommPy
 ==================================

-CommPy is an open source package implementing digital communications algorithms in Python using NumPy, SciPy, Matplotlib and Cython.
+CommPy is an open source package implementing digital communications algorithms in Python using NumPy, SciPy and Matplotlib.

 Reference
 ---------
 .. toctree::
     :maxdepth: 1

     channelcoding
+    channels
     filters
+    sequences